 But he would.

 During a second trip to South Carolina, the team fitted Luke with a copolymer plastic prosthetic with a plastic extension, but it was not well tolerated.
-They then tried a carbon fiber laminated socket with a removable aliplast non-porous / anti-microbial foam liner with a spring foot made from polypropylene.
+They then tried a carbon fiber laminated socket with a removable non-porous, anti-microbial foam liner with a spring foot made from polypropylene.
 This second design fit Luke very well.
 The spring foot provided an energy rebound that allowed him to walk farther without tiring as easily.

-“I knew it would take some time for Luke to feel comfortable wearing the prosthetic, so we introduced it to him slowly and worked up to longer wear times,” says Campana.
+“I knew it would take some time for Luke to feel comfortable wearing the prosthetic, so we introduced it to him slowly and worked up to longer wear times,” says AOC.
 “As this was a higher amputation level device, it took a few minor adjustments before we had a fit that worked perfectly for Luke.”

 With a lot of encouragement – and motivational treats – Luke not only began to put weight on his new prosthetic within those first 20 minutes, but he then began to jump mid-air and land on it.
 Once the team felt he was adapting well to the new prosthetic, Smith took Luke on a literal “test run” and was thrilled to see Luke chase her on all fours!